 Register with New York State Department of Health secure ServNY application using one of these methods:

-There are only 2 required trainings to maintain an active volunteer status:
+There are only 2 required trainings:

 Across the nation many MRC volunteers have served in temporary shelters established due to natural disasters.
 Being familiar with shelter operations is a highly recommended training.